RS-Alrefaey/CinemaDB/README.md

 halls, and movies. <br>
 The entities are involved in many relationships to make the operations of the cinema work smoothly.

-#### The report illustrates all the steps for this project, <br>
+#### The report illustrates all the steps for this project. <br>
-from gathering the requirement, making ERD, and relational schema to having the physical database.
+#### From gathering the requirement, making ERD, and relational schema to having the physical database.